Solar Eclipse Corona

 Screenshot of the "Helioclipse" product listing on Amazon.

-We have received multiple alerts and a PDF summary with consumer complaints indicating that this product does not comply with the required EN ISO 12312-2:2015 standard.
-When conducting our fact-checking based on reviews and actual photographs shared by users, we verified that the glasses clearly have the standard "ISO 12312-1" printed on them.
+We have received multiple alerts and a PDF summary of consumer complaints indicating that this product does not comply with the required EN ISO 12312-2:2015 standard.
+When conducting our fact-checking based on reviews and real photographs shared by users, we verified that the glasses clearly have the standard "ISO 12312-1" printed on them.

 What is the difference and the risk?
-The ISO 12312-1 norm is the applicable standard for regular, everyday fashion sunglasses.
+The ISO 12312-1 standard is applicable to regular and fashion sunglasses for daily use.
 These glasses transmit thousands of times more light than permitted for looking at the sun and offer no protection against intense infrared radiation.
 On the other hand, ISO 12312-2 is the strict regulation specifically designed for direct solar observation filters.
 Using glasses with the 12312-1 standard to view an eclipse will invariably result in severe retinal damage in a matter of seconds.

-Real photographs taken by users where the incorrect ISO 12312-1 standard is clearly seen printed on the temples of the Helioclipse glasses.
+Real photographs taken by users where the incorrect ISO 12312-1 standard print is clearly visible on the temples of the Helioclipse glasses.

 Our first criterion requires a report issued by an accredited laboratory in the EU.
 In the case of Helioclipse, the seller completely omits a European report.
-Instead, they exhibit a test report from the US laboratory ICS Laboratories.
-Aside from not being an EU certifying body, we have detected a serious inconsistency: the manufacturer listed on the lab report does not match the manufacturer declared on the Amazon product detail page.
-This break in traceability makes it impossible to guarantee that the evaluated glasses are the same ones being sent to customers.
+Instead, they display a test report from the US laboratory ICS Laboratories.
+Aside from not being an EU certifying body, we have detected a serious inconsistency: the manufacturer listed in the lab report does not match the declared manufacturer on the Amazon product details page.
+This break in traceability makes it impossible to guarantee that the evaluated glasses are the same ones being shipped to customers.

-Screenshot of the ICS Laboratories report highlighting the discrepancy in the manufacturer's name compared to the listing information.
+Screenshot of the ICS Laboratories report where the discrepancy in the manufacturer's name regarding the listing information is evident.

 The seller actively promotes in their listing images and packaging that the product is endorsed by the American Astronomical Society (AAS).
 However, after reviewing the official registry, we confirm that, as of April 2026, the Helioclipse brand DOES NOT appear on the AAS safe vendors list.
 Promoting a non-existent certification is a violation of consumer trust and transparency regulations.
 To verify this, consult the official AAS list.